 Rules

-You can control who performs what in title/abstract and full-text review screening.
+You can control who performs what in Title and Abstract Screening, Full Text Review and Extraction 1.

 The screenshot below shows the two ways that a review stage can be configured.